Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 &nbsp;&nbsp;**7️⃣**  Search for a graph among collateral outputs.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If fail, read errors, debug (mentally), and go to **2️⃣**.

-The motivation was so high (as you can feel) that many had succeeded in the first approach but not me.
+The motivation was so strong (as you might feel) that many succeeded in the first approach but not me.

 Between **4️⃣** and **5️⃣** a fellow disciple intruded: shuffling my deck unnoticed.
 Instead of the graph, I got bad (machine) language printed and a lesson learned about data integrity and security.